goldfinder/DiSky3/README.md

 ## Creating Discord Command

-Discord command are made via DiSky and are fired when anyone type a specific message.
+Discord command are made via DiSky and are fired when anyone types a specific message.
 DiSky will by itself parse every argument and execute the given code.

 ```applescript